Harsh-Panchal-1/VIRA/README.md

-# VIRA-Voice-Interactive-Response-Assistant-
-VIRA – A Voice Interactive Response Assistant built with C++ and Python that listens, talks, plays songs and opens websites.
 # VIRA - Voice Interactive Response Assistant

 VIRA (Voice Interactive Response Assistant) is a smart desktop assistant built using C++ and Python.
 It listens to your voice commands, responds using text-to-speech, plays songs from YouTube and opens websites.